How we are making our workshops, events & classes as safe as possible during this time...

-ReachOut team members will adhere to hand washing procedures on arrival, before and after delivery of our workshops or performances, where needed within a session and before and after eating.
+ReachOut team members will adhere to hand washing/sanitising procedures on arrival, before and after delivery of our workshops or performances, where needed within a session and before and after eating.

-Current government guidelines advise that our student groups are reduced in capacity, as such we will now only be able to work with one of your ‘bubbles’ or at maximum a full class size at any one time.
+Current government guidelines advise that our student groups are reduced in capacity, as such we will now only be able to work with one of your ‘bubbles’ or at maximum a full class size at any one time unless an appropriate sized space is available such as a school hall.
 In regards to creative events, we would also require the capacity of general public to be monitored and in line with government guidelines - this will be discussed during the creative contract process.